 Fenugreek.
 Proprietary Catapol Blend - Ginseng, Vitamin B6, Vitamin B12, Niacin, Bioperine.

 Fenugreek is the first and foremost ingredient in Testofen.
 There are no studies, that we could find, to back up the claims of increased testosterone levels associated with fenugreek.
-The theory behind the claim of increased testosterone is linked to the milk androgenic properties of fenugreek.
+The theory behind the claim of increased testosterone is linked to the milk androgenic properties of fenugreek, similar to Biomuscle XR and Test Worx.
 We did find plenty of studies involving women with trouble lactating.
 These women took fenugreek to improve breast milk supply with good success.

 Vitamin B6 and vitamin B12 are commonly used to increase energy naturally.
 These vitamins work to metabolize carbohydrates in the body, among other actions.
 That metabolization allows cells of the body to use carbohydrates for energy.
 Some people, especially those who have had weight loss surgery, are often deficient in vitamin B6 and B12 and supplementation can increase energy and reduce fatigue.